sarbjot-14/Stock_IQ/README.md

 # Stock IQ

 An application that tests your knowledge on some of the largest US publicly traded companies in the stock market.
-* Pick which publically traded company
+* Pick which publically traded company has highest market cap.
+* Take hints, but they will cost you points.

 ## Project Status